-TSAE’s nominating committee will call for board nominations in December/January each year.
+TSAE’s nominating committee will call for board nominations in September-January each year.
 Nominated members will be asked to supply more information to the nominating committee by mid February.
-The committee will review the nominations based on the criteria and interview the finalists the in late February.
+The committee will review the nominations based on the criteria and interview the finalists in late February/mid March.
 The committee will then recommend one candidate per position for the slate which will be presented to the Board at the March/April Board meeting.
 The board of directors will vote on the board slate and it will be posted on the TSAE website later that week.

 What if I’m nominated, but not selected?

 There is always next year!
-And there are always myriad volunteer opportunities within TSAE.
+And there are always a myriad of volunteer opportunities within TSAE.

 How do I nominate a candidate?

-If you know of an individual who meets the Nominating Committee's criteria, and who might be willing to serve on the TSAE Board, please complete the online nomination form when it goes live in the spring.
+If you know of an individual who meets the criteria, and who might be willing to serve on the TSAE Board, please complete the online nomination form when it goes live in the winter.
 TSAE will then contact the candidate with the link to the board application.

 Who can answer other questions that I have?

-For more information about the nominating process, or about nominating criteria, contact TSAE chairman JJ Colburn at email@example.com.
+For more information about the nominating process, or about nominating criteria, contact TSAE Executive Director Steven Stout, FASAE, CAE at 512-444-1974.